biojava/biojava.github.io/wiki/BioJava:CookBook4.0.md

     file?](BioJava:CookBook:PDB:mmcif "wikilink")
 -   [What is the BioJava structure datamodel?](BioJava:CookBook:PDB:datamodel "wikilink")
--   [How can I access the atoms in a structure?](BioJava:CookBook:PDB:atoms "wikilink")
 -   [How can I do calculations on atoms?](BioJava:CookBook:PDB:atomsCalc "wikilink")
--   [How to work with Groups (AminoAcid, Nucleotide, Hetatom)?](BioJava:CookBook:PDB:groups "wikilink")
 -   [How can I access the header information of a PDB file?](BioJava:CookBook:PDB:header "wikilink")
 -   [How does BioJava deal with SEQRES and ATOM